M-K-Wells/Klein-Vortex-Architecture/README.md

 ---

 ### **1. Overview**
-This repository contains the `system_sim_v7_0` Python source code, serving as the computational proof-of-concept for the "Klein-Vortex Architecture" described in the associated Defensive Publication.
+This repository contains the simulation Python source code, serving as the computational proof-of-concept for the "Klein-Vortex Architecture" described in the associated Defensive Publication.

 Specifically, this simulation validates **Embodiment B** (Inductive Direct-Heating in Liquid Hydrocarbons).
 It provides the mathematical verification that the proposed **Janus-Particle Elevator** mechanism can decouple the residence time from the reactor throughput, enabling the continuous growth of macroscopic Multi-Walled Carbon Nanotube (MWCNT) yarns exceeding **1.0 meter** in length without substrate attachment.